House League Program

 The cost of this tournament is covered in the fee for basic House League registration.
 The league selects the tournament for each team.
 When registering, choose the House League option.

 Players who would like to take part in additional tournaments with their team should consider the Tournament Team Program.
-The Tournament Team Program (TTP) is an optional, extra-fee program open to all house league players in Atom, Peewee, Bantam, and Midget.
+The Tournament Team Program (TTP) is an optional, extra-fee program open to house league players in Peewee, Bantam, and Midget.
 No tryouts are involved: players are accepted into the program at registration on a first-come, first-placed basis.
-Players in the TTP will take part in two additional weekend tournaments: one local, and one away.
+Players in the TTP will take part in one to two additional weekend tournaments including an away tournament.
 To minimize conflicts, tournament teams will have no house league practices or games scheduled for their tournament weekends.

 Spaces in the TTP program are limited: interested families are encouraged to register early.
 When registering, choose the House League / Tournament Team option, which includes the cost of House League plus the two extra Tournaments.

 House league tournaments typically involve a 3-game, round-robin schedule, with games occurring on the Friday and Saturday of a tournament weekend.
 A team that advances to semifinals and finals may play those games on the Saturday or Sunday.